 Locating and Installing Sampling Plots

 Methods for selecting and locating plots are detailed in SOP #5 “Generating Sampling Point Locations with GIS” and SOP #6 “Using GPS to Navigate and Mark Waypoints.”
+Prior to each field season, the field leader will work with local park staff during the permitting process to ensure that access routes are safe (i.e., do not cross areas with >70% slopes) and efficient to minimize disturbance impacts.
+This permitting procedure facilitates communication and allows for collaboration between the field crew and existing park resource management or trails staff.
+Shared resources between I&M staff and park staff can reduce overhead costs (e.g., helicopter ferry time) and increase efficiency.
+Access will typically be through a combination of vehicle and helicopter use, and hiking.
 A GPS unit is used to navigate to the selected plots, but when satellite coverage is poor compasses, altimeters, measuring tapes, and maps are used.
-To the greatest extent possible, plot locations are pre-screened using a GIS to eliminate steep or dangerous sites beforehand; however, in some instances field crew members may encounter unforeseen conditions that make a potential plot location impossible or undesirable to survey.
+To the greatest extent possible, plot locations are pre-screened using a GIS to eliminate steep (>70%) or dangerous sites beforehand; however, in some instances field crew members may encounter unforeseen conditions that make a potential plot location impossible or undesirable to survey.
 When the site for a potential new plot is reached, the field leader determines if the randomly chosen plot location is acceptable (i.e. no unsafe working conditions such as steep cliff faces).
-If the plot location is rejected, the field leader first attempts to establish the plot using a new random azimuth.
-If still not satisfactory, the field leader attempts to establish a new plot origin using one of three methods depending on plot type: (1) for plots selected using SRS or PPS sampling, the field crew moves 50 m in a random direction (0–360°) to establish a new plot; (2) for wet forest plots on fixed transects, the field crew shifts to the other side of the transect by 50 m (i.e., 50 m off transect in the opposite direction of the original plot); (3) for wet forest plots that lie on rotational transects, the field crew moves off-transect by 50 m to either the left or right (chosen randomly) of the transect.
-If still unsuccessful, the field leader may repeat this process to locate a new plot: (1) for SRS or PPS sampling plots return to original pre-selected plot location and move 50 m in a new random direction; (2) for fixed wet forest plots move an additional 50 m away from the transect such that the plot is established 100 m off-transect on the opposite side of the original plot; (3) for rotational wet forest plots move to 50 m off-transect on the opposite side of the transect.
+The only option for addressing unsafe conditions is to avoid the plot location.
+If it can be accomplished safely, the field leader may attempt to establish the plot using a new random azimuth.
+If still not satisfactory, the field leader may attempt to establish a new plot origin by moving 50 m in a random direction (0–360°) to establish a new plot.If still unsuccessful, the field leader may repeat this process to locate a new plot.
 For each attempt the field leader uses the original transect azimuth and if unsuccessful uses the alternate azimuth.
 At this point, if the field leader still rejects the sites, the field crew will navigate to the next pre-selected randomly chosen plot location.
 Further details for establishing plots are described in SOP #7 “Establishing and Marking Permanent Vegetation Monitoring Plots.”
 Once a plot is deemed acceptable the origin, or 0-meter mark along the center transect is marked following procedures described in SOP #7.